Snorkeling 101: The Complete Guide to Snorkeling

 “Being in water is a new experience for most, so taking the time to relax your body and mind is a big first step.”

-Many new snorkelers have a tendency to try and swim along using their arms, like they’d do in a pool.
+Many new snorkelers tend to try and swim along using their arms, like they’d do in a pool.
 But our legs, in particular with fins on, outperform our arms many times over.
-So a good way to conserve energy is to keep our arms relaxed at our sides and focus on our fins instead.
+So conserve energy by keeping your arms relaxed at your sides and focusing on your fins instead.

-And don’t kick too hard, even a leisurely kicking pace is enough to drive you forward, and moving too fast just means you’ll zoom by interesting sights.
+And don’t kick too hard—even a leisurely kicking pace is enough to drive you forward, and moving too fast just means you’ll zoom past interesting sights.

 Plus, kicking too hard and flailing with your arms creates a lot of splashing that will scare away the very animals you’re there to see!